okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ### Advance Notice: Data Retention Changes

-Okta is changing system log data retention.
+Okta is changing system log data retention windows.
 System log data is available from `/api/v1/events` or Okta SDK `EventsAPIClient`.

-* For orgs created before July 17th, data will be retained for 6 months.
+* For orgs created before July 17th, data older than six months will be removed.
-* For orgs created on and after July 17th, data will be retained for 3 months.
+* For orgs created on or after July 17th, data older than three months will be removed.

 The new data retention policy starts:

 * June 7, 2017 for existing preview orgs
 * July 17, 2017 for existing production orgs

-Preview and production orgs created on July 17, 2017 and later will retain this log data for three months.
+Preview and production orgs created on or after July 17, 2017, will retain log data for three months.

 For the full data retention policy, see our [Data Retention Policy](https://support.okta.com/help/Documentation/Knowledge_Article/Okta-Data-Retention-Policy).